typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 curl -g -H "X-TYPESENSE-API-KEY: ${TYPESENSE_API_KEY}" -X DELETE \
 "http://localhost:8108/collections/companies/documents?filter_by=id:[id1, id2, id3]"
 ```
-| It may be necessary to use the url-encoded characters for square brackets "[ ]", respectively %5B and %5D
+> NOTE: it may be necessary to use the url-encoded characters for square brackets "[ ]", respectively %5B and %5D

 A PL/pgSQLfunction can be written to sync the deletions with Typesense before removing the copies from the deleted_rows table.